grfiv/healthcare_twitter_analysis/README.md

 The program will notify you after every batch; the output file is the name of the input file with "_full" appended.
 Twitter sometimes returns less data than we requested, in which case we stop and request a new batch.
 Rows processed up to an id mismatch are retained.

-This updated code gets MUCH further before running into Twitter's throttle (I processed over 10,000 lines during testing before I hit it) but it's still there.
-However, as before, if any input lines have been processed by that point they WILL be written to the output file.
+This updated code gets MUCH further before running into Twitter's throttle (I processed well over 10,000 lines during testing before I hit it) but it's still there.
+As before, if any input lines have been processed by that point they WILL be written to the output file.

 This is version 0.2.
 - Batch processing has been added.